 Home Listening-Prayer.com > Curses > Defining a Shame Curse

 A shame curse is strong messages of rejection and negation by a significant group - one's family or peers.
-The words and behavior of this reference group has the same effect as a curse.
-It also leaves one with the feeling that one does not have the right to exist; that is what is meant by shame.
+The words and behavior of this reference group has the same effect as a curse because one is forced to a negative belief by the way you are treated.
+Ultimately, it leaves one with the feeling that one does not have the right to exist - what I mean by shame.

 Being treated by a reference social group as if you did not belong, with little or no say and very little honour or value is the shame curse in action.
 It is a failure of love.
 It is a failure to uphold you, encourage you and love you to life.